 How to convert small-city dwellers to use public transit when they’re so used to their cars?

 Moving from A to B is a necessity – and distances in most American towns and cities are not on the walkable spectrum.
 This necessitates that one either has a car or some other mode of transportation.
 Access to public transportation is crucial for many people who can’t afford or simply don’t want to use a car.
-But it’s not a surprise that these people are a minority compared to those who own and love using their own vehicle.
+But it’s not a surprise that these people are a minority compared to those who own and love using their own vehicles.
 How do you convert them to public transit users?

 In order for people to begin using public transit in their daily lives, it has to be convenient and cheap.